dpage/esp32-leds/README.md

 when external power is present, but not when running on USB power, allowing the LEDs to run at full brightness, or a safe brightness when using USB only.

+It is also possible to disable power management entirely, by browsing to */setup* on the ESP32's web interface once up and running.
+This is appropriate when the LED strip is powered independently of the ESP32, that is, there is no power fed to the LED strip from the module itself.
+This can be achieved by powering the strip directly from the external power supply, and also feeding that power to a voltage regulator module to power the module.

 ## Hardware

 The *hardware/* sub directory contains a case design as a FreeCAD drawing,